 VIEW OF THE HEBREWS

-Ethan Smith was a Minister in Poultney, Vermont, who publishedView of the Hebrews.
-The book expounds upon a commonly held view of the era, that the numerous and distinct American Indian tribes originated from Hebrew stock.
-The thesis became common knowledge in the region and enjoyed wide circulation in New England and New York, running through two editions in 1823 and 1825.
+Ethan Smith was a Minister in Poultney, Vermont, who published View of the Hebrews, which expounds upon a commonly held notion of the time of the numerous and distinct American Indian tribes having originated from Hebrew stock.
+View of the Hebrews enjoyed wide circulation in New England and New York, running through two editions in 1823 and 1825.

-Ethan’s work reads nothing like the Book of Mormon, yet provides the entire framework and storyline.
-The book begins with the destruction of Jerusalem, while suggesting that the Ten Tribes came to America before dividing into two disparate groups, one barbarous, the other civilized.
-Ethan elaborates on robust military fortifications, forms of government, a hidden book revealed, prophets among ancient Americans, ancient Indians as highly civilized people, while offering copious quotes from King James version Isaiah.
+While scholars agree that Ethan’s work reads nothing like the Book of Mormon, the framework and storyline of both books are remarkably similar.
+View of the Hebrews begins with the destruction of Jerusalem while suggesting that the Ten Tribes came to America before dividing into two disparate groups: one barbarous, the other civilized.
+Ethan elaborates on robust military fortifications, forms of government, a hidden book that becomes revealed, prophets among ancient Americans, and ancient Indians as highly civilized people, while offering numerous quotes from the King James Bible version of Isaiah.

 - Rejection of Jesus Christ as our atoning Savior.

 - O Jerusalem!
-Thou that killest the prophets – destruction of Jerusalem.
+Thou that killest the prophets – destruction of Jerusalem. [p.19]

 - A prophet ascends the walls, in tremendous voice exclaimed, ‘Wo, wo to this city, this temple, and this people!’, while arrows shot at him. [p.26]

 - The natives of our country are the outcasts of Israel – they have lost their way…bewildered in darkness. [p, vii]

-- American Indians derive their origin from a foreign stock.
+- American Indians derive their origin from a foreign stock. [p.
+159]

 - Tools of iron not being found in these works, is no sign they did not possess them.
-For had they been there, they would, no doubt, long since have been dissolved by rust.
+For had they been there, they would, no doubt, long since have been dissolved by rust. [p.
+194]

 - After they settled in America they became wholly separated from the hunting and savage tribes of their brethren…lost the knowledge of their having descended from the same family.